I was first elected in May 2015. Representing the 100,000 constituents, and helping with their concerns and challenges, is a great privilege.

 During my time at the Bar I represented many young people whose lives had gone wrong for a variety of reasons and who were now facing the prospect of imprisonment.
 It was here that I learned how important early intervention was in improving young people’s prospects and I wanted to work with young people to help them see a better future before it was too late.
 Accordingly, I spent 5 years as a trustee and volunteer in a youth charity set up following the Brixton riots.
 Our youth centres provided after-school learning, music and acting classes, sport and work in the environment to try and encourage our young people to see past the lure of gang-culture and empower themselves with an education and a career.
 I then spent a further five years as a governor of a former failing secondary school in Shepherd’s Bush, London, as part of a new team tasked with transforming the school.
 Our results went from way below the national average to well-above, and our head was knighted for his visionary work.

 I moved to East Sussex in 2006 and was almost immediately elected as the Wealden District Councillor for Rotherfield, serving as the head of Wealden’s Scrutiny Committee focussing on finance.
 My role as a Councillor gave me an excellent grounding in representing people as well as understanding the needs of my community.
-I have rolled up my sleeves to make a difference: from strimming the verges, clearing the snow, marshalling for bonfire societies to campaigning to save our pubs, post offices and essential services from closure.
+I enjoyed getting stuck in to help the parish: from strimming the verges, clearing the snow, marshalling for bonfire societies to campaigning to save our pubs, post offices and essential services from closure.